Home / Career Guides / Meteorologist

 Employment projections

-According to the U.S. Bureau of Labor Statistics, employment of atmospheric scientists, including meteorologists, is projected to grow 4 percent through 2031, as fast as the average for all occupations.
-The best job prospects for atmospheric scientists will be in private industries.
+According to the U.S. Bureau of Labor Statistics, the need for atmospheric scientists, including meteorologists, is expected to grow by 4% through 2031—about as fast as the average for all jobs.
+While opportunities will be available across various sectors, the most promising job prospects might be found in private industries.

 Meteorologist career tips